nimbl3/jenkins-config-mobile/ios-slave-machine-setup.md

     ```

 * Add SSH Unknown host
     As all SSH server hosts need to be added to `known_hosts`, we need to add our git provider that hosts our `iOS-certificate-repository` and the project's repository so that our slave can use SSH for git command.
-In our case, it's Bitbucket.
+In our case, it's Bitbucket & GitHub.
     ```
-    $ ssh -o StrictHostKeychecking=no bitbucket.org
+    $ ssh -o StrictHostKeychecking=no bitbucket.org && ssh -o StrictHostKeychecking=no github.com
     ```